16 FAQs people ask about gross misconduct

 The employee may have the following claims:

-- Unfair dismissal, assuming that they have been with you for more than two years (one year where the employment commenced prior to 6 April 2012).
-If they have not been with you for the required period, but think they can prove that the sacking was due to discrimination or any of the 'inadmissible' reasons for which a year's service is not required, they can still sue you for discrimination and/or unfair dismissal.
+- Unfair dismissal, assuming that they have been with you for more than two years.
+If they have not been with you for the required period, but think they can prove that the sacking was due to discrimination or any of the 'inadmissible' reasons for which two year's service is not required, they can still sue you for discrimination and/or unfair dismissal.

 - Wrongful dismissal, claiming for pay they would have received if they had been allowed to work out their notice.
 This is pursued in an Employment Tribunal or civil courts, regardless of their length of service.
 Alternatively if they are highly paid they may sue you for wrongful dismissal in the civil courts, as the Employment Tribunal is only able to award damages of up to £25,000 for breach of contract / wrongful dismissal claims.